icyTan/portfolio2019/src/pages/bfbc.md

 We started our process by processing our data from surveys, interviews and contextual inquires into **key insights**.

-![The key insights we pulled away from our research.](../images/bfbc/1__gaTfuPL__4HiF6WvH3krGfA.png) The key insights we pulled away from our research.
+![The key insights we pulled away from our research.](../images/bfbc/1__gaTfuPL__4HiF6WvH3krGfA.png)

+<figcaption>The key insights we pulled away from our research.</figcaption>

 During this time we made user journey maps and affinity diagrams of our data to help make sense it all.
 We took away these expanded data points:

 #### What causes people to join BFBC?
 (Attractions)

 > **People come to BFBC to make a tangible difference.** We need to show them that BFBC is worth their time and effort to join.
 > Proving **Credibility** through completed projects and existing documentation.
 These can help persuade people to join BFBC.
 > We need a **Safe and trustworthy** website whether users be past victims or not: They should feel invited and be able to navigate easily.

 #### What stops people from joining BFBC?
 (Pain points)

 > An **overbearing time commitment**, both in reading **too much text** and project participation.
 > Secondarily, they also found a **lack of social impact proof** as sign that the organization may not be what they say they are.
 > **So how did we use these insights to answer our user’s gap in expectations?**

 ![](../images/bfbc/1__GRGzg1XxUzEkV__qUPpfKkQ.png)